mcmelnychuk/MCM-NatSust_2020-12-05/README.md

-# MCM-NatSust_2020-10-14
+# MCM-NatSust_2020-12-05
 Input data and code for analysis to accompany the manuscript: "Identifying Management Actions that Promote Sustainable Fisheries"
 Melnychuk et al., 2020, Nature Sustainability, https://doi.org/10.1038/s41893-020-00668-1.

-This is an update of a previous release, 'MCM-NatSust_2020-07-08.zip'

-Copy the file 'MCM-NatSust_2020-10-14.zip' to your preferred directory on your local machine, and unzip file.
-Within the directory 'MCM-NatSust_2020-10-14', there are two sub-directories:
+Copy the file 'MCM-NatSust_2020-12-05.zip' to your preferred directory on your local machine, and unzip file.
+Within the directory 'MCM-NatSust_2020-12-05', there are two sub-directories:

 1. 'MCM-NatSust'